ry-moriya/durham-qlm.github.io/join/availablephd.md

 external speakers.
 These is also the opportunity to travel and attend international conferences and meet researchers from around the world.
 These are just some of the opportunities and benefits available to members of the group. <br>

 We have a selection of funded PhD projects available, and further opportunities which are likely to receive funding for an October 2024 start.
+In addition we support the application to <a href="https://www.durham.ac.uk/study/scholarships/postgraduate/">scholarships</a>. futher information regarding the application process can be found <a href="https://www.durham.ac.uk/study/postgraduate/research-degrees/how-to-apply/">here</a>.<br>

 We hope that you will join us and become a part of the QLM!<br>

 ## Funded Projects
 <table border=0>